 Irish history goes back centuries if not millennia, from the Vikings and Celts to warrior clans.
 Because of this, there is an estimated 30,000 castles and ruins dotted all over the country.
 During your journey, you could visit as many as you wish and time allows.

-Here are some of our favourite castles:
+Here are some of the best castles in Ireland:

 - Blarney Castle – where you can kiss the famous Blarney Stone